sayeedkhannabil/Software-Engineering-1/README.md

 `AccessReviews` class handles the logic behind `review` object storage in HSQL database and used to access and modify reviews of games in the database.

+##### AccessPosts:

+`AccessPosts` class handles the logic behind accessing and modifying `Post` object in both HSQL database and stub-database.

+##### AccessReplys:

+`AccessReplys` class handles the logic behind accessing and modifying `Reply` object in both HSQL database and stub-database.

+##### AccessRequests:

+`AccessRequests` class handles the logic behind accessing and modifying `Request` object in both HSQL database and stub-database.

+##### AccessVoteReplys:

+`AccessVoteReplys` class handles the logic behind accessing and modifying `Upvote` and `Downvote` objects in both HSQL database and stub-database.

 #### Major Changes:

-* Changed the storage from stub-database to HSQL database for all class and added `AccessReviews` and `AccessRatings`
-* Modified `AccessGames` and `AccessUsers` class so that all of the classes can work with HSQLDB.Added 8 sort methods and implicit search to `AccessGames`.Added implicit search to `AccessUsers`.
+* Database access for new feature classes: `AccessPost` , `AccessReplys`, `AccessRequests` and `AccessVoteReplys`

 ### Objects:

 The `objects` package have the necessary object class that the project needed.
-There are 5 classes and 1 abstract class in this package.
+There are 12 classes, 2 abstract classes and 1 interface in this package.

 ##### User: